astrohart/xyLOGIX.Core.Extensions.VS2019/CONTRIBUTING.md

 Use `<see cref="T:..." />`, `<see cref="M:..." />`, `<see cref="P:..." />`, `<see cref="F:..." />`, and `<see cref="E:..." />` only when the reference is available and appropriate.

+### XML documentation formatting

+The existing codebase contains both multi-line XML documentation and ReSharper-formatted wrapping.
+Preserve existing formatting when editing nearby code.

+When generating new standalone code for paste-in use, prefer concise single-line XML documentation for each code entity when it remains readable, because ReSharper can reflow it afterward.

+Do not churn XML documentation solely to change line wrapping.

 ## Events

 When adding events: